 Some of these items would also be useful during the summer for hikers heading to the highlands of the Southern Alps.

 People come to New Zealand from all over the world for different reasons.
-While many either come to hike and take in the unique landscape or relax on a beach, most travelers end up visiting one of the country’s cities, only if in passing through.
+While many either come to hike and take in the unique landscape or relax on a beach, most travelers end up visiting one of the country’s urban centers, only if in passing through.

 Those who stay in cities like Auckland or Wellington on the North Island may wish to dress up a little, compared to the layers and hiking gear needed in the mountains.